D6rkN2ss/DarkJETServer/README.md

 DarkJETServer
 =============

-Project for My Minecraft:PE Server
+Project for My Minecraft:PE Server and BlockServer

 WARNING: This Project is for understanding BlockServer or PM-MP for study about programming and (if possible) open my server with this.
 This Project may be deleted without notice.